 Programming (September-February): Over 3000 films from all over the world are submitted to the programming department who chooses a select number of elite films to screen at the SBIFF.
 Interns in this position deal with projects involving tracking film information such as their premiere status, researching creative new sidebars and assisting in scheduling the program.
 During the festival, interns would be responsible for updating the program with additional screening announcements, preparing Q&As and interacting with filmmakers.

-Development (September-February): The Development department works with sponsors and building relationships between local, national and even global companies with SBIFF.
-An intern in this position would need to have good relational skills for interacting with important Festival sponsors.
+Development (September-February): The Development department works with sponsors, donors and building relationships between local, national and even global companies.
+An intern in this position would need to have good relational skills for interacting with important Festival sponsors and donors.
 Projects may include tracking sponsors status, overseeing a sponsor’s activation and reporting on sponsor’s involvement.
 Attention to detail is necessary to ensure that the benefits in each sponsor’s agreement are delivered accurately and timely during the Festival.

-Volunteerism (December- February): SBIFF cannot be possible without the 600+ Volunteers that support us.
-Assistance is needed with the recruitment, training and assignment of volunteers to different teams.
-During the Festival, they are responsible for the management of the many volunteers and should be well organized and have great communication skills.
+Volunteerism (December-February): SBIFF cannot be possible without the 600+ Volunteers that support us.
+Assistance is needed with the recruitment, training and volunteer schedule management.
+During the Festival, interns in this position would be responsible for the schedule management of the many volunteers and should be well organized and have great communication skills.

-VIP Liaison (December-February): This position calls for mature, well-organized individuals with excellent communication skills and congeniality to assist with hosting VIP donors.
+VIP Liaison (January-February): This position calls for mature, well-organized individuals with excellent communication skills and congeniality to assist with hosting VIP donors.